The Architecture

 Briefing

 Tuesday, 7:13 AM.
 58 days left.
-The CEO's email arrived yesterday: "David — you have 60 days to build a compensation framework that works across every state we operate in.
-Whatever we built before, it's gone.
+The CEO's email: "David — you have 60 days to build a compensation framework that works across every state we operate in.
 Start from scratch."
-You are David Park, Director of Total Rewards at Ridgeline Financial.
-You have three acquired companies with three different pay philosophies, 2,200 employees across 14 states, and a legal team that's stopped returning your CFO's calls.
-This is not a project.
-It's a reckoning.
+You are David Park, Director of Total Rewards at Ridgeline Financial — three acquired companies, three pay philosophies, 2,200 employees across 14 states.
+The legal team has stopped returning the CFO's calls.

 Company Context — Ridgeline Financial

-• Three recent acquisitions: Apex Analytics (Denver, broad bands), GridPay (NYC, narrow grades), BridgeCredit (San Francisco, fully negotiated — senior engineers vary by 40% at the same level)
+• Three acquisitions: Apex Analytics (Denver, broad bands), GridPay (NYC, narrow grades), BridgeCredit (SF, fully negotiated — senior engineers vary 40% at the same level)

-• CEO pressure: fallout from the CO/CA/NYC posting violations in Module 1.
-Board is watching.
+• Board watching after the CO/CA/NYC posting violations.
 60-day deadline is firm

-• Your first meeting is in 47 minutes.
-Elena Vasquez, Head of Engineering, is already in the conference room.
+• First meeting in 47 minutes.
+Elena Vasquez, Head of Engineering, is already in the room.

 Activity 1 · The Job Evaluation Criteria